Nariyal Chicken Recipe

 What to Serve Nariyal Chicken Recipe With

-When I make this at home, I keep the sides simple.
+I make this at home, I keep the sides simple.
 The sauce already does a lot of the work, so I look for things that soak it up or balance it out.
+Sometimes, if I want another easy comfort dish on the table, I’ll pair it with these cheesy garlic chicken wraps for a relaxed, family-style dinner that everyone loves.

 • Steamed basmati rice